dwarvesf/playground/Engineering/Mobile/Stateless and Stateful Widgets in Flutter.md

 This Widget needs the `State<StatefulWidget> createState()` function to provide the State for the StatefulWidget.
 The `_MyAppState` class will override the `Widget build(BuildContext context)` method, which returns the Widget.
 This is where you define the UI that the class displays. `StatefulWidget` manages UI state through State, when State changes, `StatefulWidget` will re-render the UI it is displaying.

 `StatefulWidget` provides the `setState()` method so you can change the State of the class.
-Simply put, when you want to Update UI of StatefulWidget, you need to call setState() method to notify StatefullWidget that I want you to update UI.
+Simply put, when you want to Update UI of StatefulWidget, you need to call setState() method to notify StatefulWidget that I want you to update UI.
 Of course you can call `setState()` as many times as you need to change the UI during the life of your app.

 ## Differences Between Stateless and Stateful Widget:
 **Stateless Widget:**
   * Stateless Widgets are static widgets.
   * They do not depend on any data change or any behavior change.
   * Stateless Widgets do not have a state, they will be rendered once and will not update themselves, but will only be updated when external data changes.
   * For Example: Text, Icon, RaisedButton are Stateless Widgets.

 **Stateful Widget:**
   * Stateful Widgets are dynamic widgets.